FAQ

 Fear of the vet is one of the main reasons people choose at-home euthanasia.
 One of the most important parts of what we do is ensuring that your pet is as comfortable and relaxed as possible.

-Everyone at Paws at Peace is a certified Fear Free practitioner and has signed the Fear Free pledge.
-This means we have advanced training to ensure the emotional and physical well-being of pets.
-We are trained to take a compassionate and gentle approach in our handling of all pets to minimize fear, stress, and anxiety.
+Everyone at Paws at Peace is certified Fear-Free.
+This means we have advanced training to promote pets’ emotional and physical well-being.
+We are trained to take a compassionate and gentle approach to handling all pets to minimize fear, stress, and anxiety.

 What precautions are you taking to reduce and prevent the spread of COVID?